Building A Men’s Ministry (That Grows and Sustains)

 Now, before you get too frustrated with me, let me tell you what I mean.

-I think too often we look back to the Promise Keeper’s years with Coach Bill McCartney and wish we could manufacture that moment again.
+I think too often we look back to the old movements like Promise Keepers with Coach Bill McCartney and wish we could manufacture that moment again.
 We think, “Let’s gather men, have them all at a stadium event, and we will show the world what God can do!”
 And while the enthusiasm is to be celebrated, the approach is not going to work like it used to.

 Just stop trying to retain men.
 Stop it all together.
 They aren’t coming anyway.
 Here are the facts.